Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 1918 Inverted Jenny Block of Four

-Sold for market-dependent values million, this is the most valuable U.S. stamp item.
+Sold for a value that must be established from current, topic-matched sales million, this is the most valuable U.S. stamp item.
 It features an upside-down Curtiss JN-4 airplane due to a printing error.

 4. 2019